Bricks LA 2020 - LEGO Fan Convention

 Another specialist category was Return of the Jedi Vignettes.
 Some really great builds.
 Theres alot to take in in this photo.
 Winners were IT'S A TRAP by Okay Yaramanoglu, and Super Star Destoryer Plunges Into Death Star by SPARKART, both on the bottom row of the image.

 Moving onto some Harry Potter builds next.
-A great Umbridges Office (unfortunately with no card on display) and The Twins Jokeshop Built by Eric Law.
+A great Umbridges Office (unfortunately with no card on display) (Edit: Thanks to Eric Law who let us know Umbridges Office was also him) and The Twins Jokeshop Built by Eric Law.
 The Jokeshop was packed with details acros it's multi-levelled wonderland.

 And Newt's Suitcase built by LeAnna James-Gay.
 A fantastic representation of Newt's menagrie, even if it was a little light on actual beasts.